hmrc/frontend-template-provider/README.md

 This service is currently available when using service-manager only.

-## How does use the frontend-template-provider
+## How to use the frontend-template-provider

-The intended use it to have the templates served to and rendered using the [local-template-renderer](<url for the template renderer>).
-Latest details on how to use and set up the library are provided in its own github pages.
-For the purpose of this README, we are assuming that you have crated an instance called 	`localTemplateRenderer` (much like in the tests of this project) and illustrating how to use the library that way.
-If you are using a dependency injected way of doing this, you most likely would have a global instance upper camel-case rather than lower camel-case.
+The easiest way to use it in a scala application is to have the templates served to and rendered by the [local-template-renderer](<url for the template renderer>) library.
+Latest details on how to use and set up the library are provided in it's own README.
+For the purpose of this README, we are assuming that you have crated an instance called 	`localTemplateRenderer` (much like in the tests of this project) and we are illustrating how to use the library that way.
+If you are not using a dependency injected instance, you most likely would have a global instance (upper camel-case rather than lower camel-case).

 ### Populating the main tag inside the body